hello-nrfcloud/backend/features/DeviceInfo.feature.md

 ## Connect with a valid fingerprint

-When I connect websocket with fingerprint `92b.c4ff33`
+When I connect to the websocket using fingerprint `92b.c4ff33`

-Then the connection response should equal to this JSON
+Then I should receive a message on the websocket that matches

 ```json
 {